Adaptive Node Feature Selection For Graph Neural Networks: Feature importance for node classification

 Conversely, the presence of $\bbA$ can also mitigate error due to noisy features $\bbX$.
 In particular, if $\bby$ is sufficiently homophilic with respect to $\bbA$, that is, if $Y_{ic}Y_{jc}=A_{ij}$ holds for sufficiently many node pairs, then we can still achieve a low error via~\eqref{eq:gcn_error}, even if $\bby$ and $\bbX$ are unrelated.
 Moreover, the bound in~\eqref{eq:gcn_error} can be reduced when the variance in $\bbX$ is sufficiently dominated by class sizes $\bbp$ and node degrees $\bbd$, reflecting the intuitive fact that nodes with high degree $d_i$ belonging to a class of large size $p_c$ are easier to predict~\citep{liu2023GeneralizedDegreeFairness,kang2022RawlsGCNRawlsianDifference}.
-Thus, Theorem~\ref{thm:gcn_error} shows that measuring feature importance based solely on dependencies between $\bby$ and $\bbX$ may not be sufficient for GNN feature selection.
+Thus, Theorem~\ref{thm:gcn_error} shows that the composition of features and edges can render a feature important or unimportant to GCN performance, regardless of its relevance in the absence of the graph.
+Furthermore, while Theorem~\ref{thm:gcn_error} considers GCNs that exploit homophilic labels $\bby$, Appendix~\ref{app:gnn_performance} includes results with similar conclusions when $\bby$ is heterophilic on $\bbA$.
+Therefore, we ought not to rely solely on dependencies between $\bby$ and $\bbX$ to quantify node feature importance.